-Charoset with apples, walnuts and spices has a special meaning for the holiday.
+Charoset with apples, walnuts and spices has a special meaning for the Passover holiday.
 It represents mortar used for brickmaking when the Israelites were in Egypt.
 The sweetness represents freedom. —Gloria Mezikofsky, Wakefield, Massachusetts

 - 3 medium Gala or Fuji apples, peeled and finely chopped